percona/psmdb-docs/source/hot-backup.rst

 Hot Backup
 ================================================================================

-|PSMDB| includes an integrated open-source hot backup system for the default
+|PSMDB| includes an integrated open source hot backup system for the default
 WiredTiger_ storage engine.
 It creates a physical data backup on a running server without notable performance and operating degradation.